 Drug Diversion Programs in the NT – Youth

-There are specific drug diversion programs in the NT for youth offenders, but, unlike the programs for adults, the youth programs are available for all types of offences, not just drug offences.
-The youth may be diverted to a program by the police or the courts.
+There are diversion programs in the NT for young offenders, but, unlike the programs for adults, these are available for a wide range of offences, not just drug-related offences.
+The youth may be diverted to a program by the police or by the courts.

 Youth Drug Diversions – Police